Workflow

 specs/canon/docs-site/spec.mdand moved to archive

-This change had significant uncertainty (which docs engine? what scope? deployment strategy?), so it benefited from the full exploratory workflow.
+This change had significant uncertainty (which docs engine? what scope? deployment strategy?), so it benefited from the full Exploratory pattern.
 A simpler change like shell-completions could have used Quick Feature.

 Next Steps